Empowerment in the Workplace: What It Is and Why It Matters

 There’s no question that empowering employees brings numerous positive effects for both a company and its workers.
 Empowerment in the workplace has proven time and time again to be associated with better job performance, higher employee satisfaction, and a stronger sense of commitment to the company.

 But what exactly does employee empowerment mean, and how can organizations ingrain it into their culture?
-We’ll define empowerment in the workplace, explore why it’s so important and reveal some actionable strategies for making it a reality in your place of work.
+We’ll define empowerment in the workplace, explore why it’s so important, and reveal some actionable strategies for making it a reality in your place of work.

-What Is Empowerment In The Workplace?
+What Is Empowerment in the Workplace?

 Empowerment in the workplace means enabling employees to take ownership of their work and contribute to meaningful decision-making.
-In a culture of empowerment, company leaders delegate responsibilities, share information freely and seek out input from members of their team.
+In a culture of empowerment, company leaders delegate responsibilities, share information freely, and seek out input from members of their team.

 A culture of empowerment isn’t just about how company leaders treat employees; it’s also about what is asked of them in return.
 When you empower your employees, you hold them to a higher standard, set ambitious goals, and establish an expectation that they’ll take accountability for their performance.